OguzCelikel/OguzCelikel/README.md

 ## I'm a third-year student at the university of MEF!
 - 🔭I'm currently working on MEF CELT Office
-- 🌱 I’m currently learning more about Machine Learning, AI
+- 🌱 I’m currently learning more about Machine Learning, AI, Swift
-- 🥅 2021 Goals: Specializing in Machine Learning
+- 🥅 2021 Goals: Specializing in Machine Learning and Creating an APP
 - ⚡ Fun fact: I love to cycling, editing video
 <!---
 ### Spotify Playing 🎧